-WORK PLAN (PROGRAMME FOR DEGREE PROJECT)
+WORK PLAN (PROGRAM)

-An individual work plan must be drawn up for the degree project.
-It has three important functions: it acts as a guide for completion of the work; it is an agreement between the student and Faculty (in the normal case represented by the supervisor).
+A work plan must be drawn up for the degree project.
+It has three important functions: it acts as a guide for completion of the work; it is an agreement between the student and Faculty (in the normal case represented by the supervisor) and it provides the foundation for examination of the completed work.